 where <udp-port> will be replaced by the respective UDP port number.
-If this is accepted by the LinuxSampler application, it will receive events from that point whenever some for the frontend noteworthy event occurred in the LinuxSampler instance.
+If this is accepted by the LinuxSampler application, the frontend will receive events from that point whenever some for the frontend noteworthy event occurred in the LinuxSampler instance.
 These event UDP packets usually only contain basic informations like the event category and for example on which sampler channel the event occurred.
-After receiving the event, the frontend has to react by issueing a respective update command on it's TCP connection to get the detail change.
+After receiving the event, the frontend might have to react by issueing a respective update command on it's TCP connection to get the detailed change.
+This is dependant to the event type and due to the fact that UDP packets are limited to certain packet size (usually < 64 kB).
+So again, some events provide already an exact information about the new state and some need to be ordered on the primary TCP connection by the frontend.

-Example: the fill state of a disk stream has changed on sampler channel 3 and the LinuxSampler instance will react by sending the following UDP packet:
+Example: the fill states of disk stream buffers have changed on sampler channel 4 and the LinuxSampler instance will react by sending the following UDP packet: